benknoble/Dotfiles/docs/features.md

 - **msgtest** is a stupid script for testing `exit_msg`

+- **color-test** outputs colors for testing your terminal.

+- **games** gives you a choice of games to run and then tries to start it in tmux, screen, or just regular bash for you.

 ### Terminal

 *`benknoble.terminal` is a settings file for import into Terminal.* Import it to